 The radiation oncologist specifies what is to be treated and for how long.
 This includes the amount of radiation a patient receives each day and the total number of treatment days.

-The Cancer Institute employs eight board-certified radiation oncologists.
+The Cancer Institute employs seven board-certified radiation oncologists.

 Surgical oncology uses surgical methods to diagnose, stage and treat cancer, and to relieve certain cancer-related symptoms.
 The goal of surgery may be to remove the tumor, reconstruct a part of the body, and/or to relieve symptoms such as pain.

 GHS employs 26 board-certified and fellowship-trained surgical oncologists with specialties in breast, endocrine, head and neck, gastrointestinal, melanoma and sarcoma, neurology, orthopaedics and urology.
-Our surgeons’ emphasis on personalized and comprehensive cancer treatment has established the GHS surgical oncology division as the region’s leading choice for cancer surgery and care, drawing patients from Greenville, Asheville, Columbia and other parts of the Southeast.
+Our surgeons’ emphasis on personalized and comprehensive cancer treatment has established GHS Surgical Oncology as the region’s leading choice for cancer surgery and care, drawing patients from Greenville, Asheville, Columbia and other parts of the Southeast.

 Pediatric cancer care is provided through our BI-LO Charities Children’s Cancer Center, a 14-bed inpatient and outpatient unit with clinical, research and educational components.
 The center provides comprehensive cancer services to infants, children and young adults.
 As a member of the international Children’s Oncology Group (COG), the center provides patients with access to the latest clinical trials for all childhood cancers.